Ellen Morphonios: Retirements

-Morphonios retired following a series of corruption allegations that targeted a number of Dade County judges.
-Despite efforts by the federal government, no allegations against Morphonios were ever substantiated.
-She returned briefly to the bench in 1997.
+Morphonios retired following a series of corruption allegations that targeted a number of Dade County judges; although the federal government investigated her and introduced attempts to bribe her as evidence in its trials of the other judges implicated in the scandal, prosecutors ultimately did not charge Morphonios herself.
+She returned briefly to the bench in 1997 but retired again after new bribery allegations came to light.

 Death

-Ellen Morphonios died on Sunday, December 22, 2002 from stomach cancer.
+Ellen Morphonios died on Sunday, December 22, 2002, from stomach cancer.